BenG1994/Dual-Temp/README.md

 ![120](https://user-images.githubusercontent.com/113778995/215928717-c126f83f-9c99-48eb-a547-82b17f5feaf1.png)

 Dual Temp is a weather app that displays current weather data in both Celsius and Fahrenheit at the same time.
 Users can also switch between metric and imperial units for other data presented.
+Download now from the [App Store](https://apps.apple.com/us/app/dual-temp/id6444102734).

 ## Introduction